The Great Depression transformed America in many ways.

 The general consensus is that a combination of different factors caused the Great Depression.
 While the stock market crash set events in motion, other elements turned what should have been just a temporary economic recession into a depression.
 Deflation, the opposite of inflation, was the leading problem.
 There was not enough money in the consumer’s hands.
 Many believe the Federal Reserve limited the money supply too severely between 1929 and 1932.

-Others point to the Federal Reserve’s policies during the 1920s that led to too much consumer credit being used that could not be paid back.
+Others point to the Federal Reserve’s policies during the 1920s that led to excessive consumer credit, which could not be repaid.
 Many took out loans to invest in the stock market, believing it was easy money.
 When the market crash occurred, not only were those individual consumers left in troubling financial circumstances, but their creditors were not paid.

 Another problem was that the Depression was worldwide, meaning ordinary trade partners could not buy inventory from other countries.
-At the time of the stock market crash, the world was not in great shape economically.
+At the time of the stock market crash, the world was not in good economic shape.
 Global trade imbalances dating back to World War I created instability.
 Trade suffered as a result.

 A Stanford-educated mining engineer, Hoover could have let the market correct itself over time with little government involvement.
 There is a common misperception that this is what he did.
 Hoover did the opposite.
 He tried to engineer a solution to the growing economic situation through government intervention in private business.
 It didn’t work.

 In 1930, the prices for consumer goods continued to fall and deflation continued.
-Hoover then made what is considered by most economists to be his biggest mistake.
-Despite warnings from many at the time, Hoover signed a protective tariff for American farmers and textile mills known as Smoot-Hawley that placed a tariff on imports, the highest rate in a century.
+Hoover then made what most economists consider his biggest mistake.
+Despite warnings from many at the time, Hoover signed the Smoot-Hawley Tariff, a protective tariff for American farmers and textile mills that imposed the highest import rates in a century.
 All this did was create retaliatory tariffs from European trading partners that dramatically cut American exports.

 With no markets for their products, the price of American industrial goods continued to decline and American industry was in further trouble.
 Business leaders sought to cut the wages of their employees.
 Hoover refused to allow them to, fearing a union backlash.
 Business leaders had no choice but to cut wages anyway, and then, with little market for their goods, layoffs followed.
 Unemployment spiked dramatically.

-With Hoover’s support, Congress passed legislation to try and stop the deepening crisis.
-This legislation targeted important elements of the economy such as banks, railroads, insurance, the mortgage industry, corporations, and homeowners.
-Congress appropriated money for public work projects, hoping this would create jobs.
+With Hoover’s support, Congress passed legislation to address the deepening crisis.
+This legislation targeted key sectors of the economy, including banks, railroads, insurance, the mortgage industry, corporations, and homeowners.
+Congress appropriated funds for public works projects, hoping they would create jobs.

-While trying to support business, Congress simultaneously raised the top income tax rate from 25% to 63% for individuals.
+While trying to support business, Congress simultaneously raised the top individual income tax rate from 25% to 63%.
 Under the circumstances, those individuals who fell in the top income tax bracket held on to their money and did not reinvest it in the economy.

 By the election of 1932, everything Hoover was trying was not working.
 The Depression had hit hard and did not appear to be going away quickly.
 His prospects for re-election were dim.
 By this time, the growing homeless were assembling whatever items they could for shelter.
 These encampments earned the nickname “Hoovervilles” in honor of the president.

-Roosevelt surrounded himself with a group of advisers known as his “Brain Trust” for advice on how to maneuver the country out of its predicament.
+Roosevelt surrounded himself with a group of advisers known as his “Brain Trust” to advise him on how to maneuver the country out of its predicament.
 For many of these advisers, it was their first time in government and Roosevelt hoped they could bring new ideas.
 This group believed the U.S. economy needed a comprehensive plan and management from so-called apolitical “experts.”
 They believed the federal government needed to play a role unlike any it had played before.

 Roosevelt set out with a plan for the “first one-hundred days,” some variation of which has been uttered by presidential candidates ever since.
 Within a short time, Congress passed a wide-ranging group of new federal programs administered by newly created agencies.